Optogenetic System

 4. When you have placed every thermal tape, you can unscrew and remove the LED-stuffing guide.

-5. Mark each square as zigzag for blue LED (e.g., B) and red LEDs (e.g., R) to ensure that the LED boards attached to the correct arrangement.
+5. Mark each square as zigzag for blue LED (e.g., B) and red LEDs (e.g., R) to ensure that the LED boards are attached in the correct arrangement.

 6. Remove the remaining top film from the thermal tape for red color LEDs.

-7. Move the LED boards onto the top of the thermal tape andstuff LEDs as you see in the figure below to provide a space for wiringconnections.
+7. Place the LED boards onto the thermal tape with the orienation you see in the figure below.
+The orientation is important for optimizing space for wiring connections.

-8. Using the 3D-designed part, apply even pressure for at least 30 seconds to each single square LED assemblies, to fasten the assembly to the heatsink/thermal tape.
-Due to the small area of our LED array on the heat sink we could not use the free assembly press tool provided with the thermal tape instead we designed, and 3D printed another assembly press tool to ensure an optimal thermal interface is created.
+8. Apply even pressure to each single square LED assembly for at least 30 seconds, to fasten the assembly to the heatsink/thermal tape.
+Due to the small area of our LED array on the heat sink we could not use the free assembly press tool provided with the thermal tape.

 9. Repeat steps 6,7 and 8 for the blue color LEDs

-Once every LEDs on the heatsink is mounted, you can inter wire the LEDs to form series circuit connections between strings of the same color.
+Once all the LEDs are mounted to the heatsink, you can inter wire them to form series circuit connections between strings of the same color.

-4. Wiring the LED-stripes together by connecting the positive to the negative copper pads of the LEDs of the same color.
+4. Wire the LED-strips together by connecting the positive to the negative copper pads of the LEDs of the same color.

-5. Once you have attached all wires to all strings , insert the 40 powering cable from the holes of the aluminum angle profile and then solder the end of the cable with +ve and -ve of each LED string according to the following mapping and color of the wires.
+5. Once you have attached all wires to all LED strings, insert the 40 powering cable from the holes of the aluminum angle profile and then solder the end of the cable with +ve and -ve of each LED string according to the following mapping and color of the wires.

 Ribbon-cable-mapping.PNG